-The Christmas Basket Campaign feeds more than 2,000 Laval famillies.
-When we talk about 2,000 families, we also talk bout 1,830 underpriviledged children who spent a better and happier Christmas thanks to donations.
-More than 45,000 families have been helped since the beginning of the campaign.
+The Christmas Basket Campaign feeds more than 2,300 Laval famillies.
+More than 47,000 families have been helped since the beginning of the campaign.

 Each year. the first Thursday of December is dedicated to solidarity for the awareness and fight against poverty.

 A hundred media outlets and thousands of volunteers will come together across Québec to collect non-perishable foodstuff and cash donations to help people that are in precarious economic situations.